 Our members’ ages range from 5 to 85, and we have more ladies than most railway societies.

-The attendance fee is £1.00 for members, while for guests it is £3.00 when we have an speaker, and free on other nights.
+The attendance fee is £1.00 for members, while for guests it is £3.00 when we have a speaker, and free on other nights.
+Any prospective member is encouraged to visit us for up to three times before deciding whether or not to join the Society.
 There is no attendance fee for the Annual General Meeting – democracy should be free!

 Please check the meetings page for details of normal and special events, and directions.
-We invite you to visit once or twice before deciding if you wish to join.
+We invite you to visit up to 3 times before deciding if you wish to join.
 Membership details are available from the Membership Secretary, Martin Catford.

 A Brief History of Wimborne Railway Society

 The society was founded by Vera Hutchings in 1975, who arranged the first meetings at the R.A.F.
 Association hut, in Wimborne.
 When the club moved to a room at the Griffin Hotel, opposite Wimborne Station, we made a start on a ‘OO’ gauge model of the station before the last real trains ran in 1977.
 Layouts in ‘O’ and ‘N’ gauge followed (though not based on Wimborne).
 In June 1979 the first WRS exhibition was held, at Colehill, at the same time as the society was preparing to leave the Griffin, which was to be demolished.

 The move to our current premises in Chapel Lane was made in August 1979, and the layouts rebuilt to suit the new arrangements.
 They had to be made portable, to be replaced in a storeroom after each meeting.
 The prophets of doom said that the club would not be the same without permanent layouts, and they were right – attendance at meetings increased by over 100%!

 Since then, a format has evolved of Thursday nights for social chat, model running, and occasional guest speaker or other special event, with the Tuesday nights for active modelling, maintenance, and occasional operating nights.